-Thanks to the generosity of the Sfumato Foundation, the Great Works purchases one major work a year by a leading British artist for a regional museum or gallery.
-The 70 museums across the UK that make up the CAS’s Museum Membership are eligible to apply for the award, the majority of which are outside London.
+Thanks to the generosity of the Sfumato Foundation, the CAS’s Great Works scheme purchases a major work by a leading British artist for a regional museum or gallery.
+Our Museum Members are eligible to apply for the award, the majority of which are outside London.

-In March 2018 the second Great Work was unveiled at Amgueddfa Cymru – National Museum Wales.
-Cerith Wyn Evans’ Radiant fold (…the Illuminating Gas), 2017/18 is four elliptical forms drawn in fine white neon, currently on show in the museum’s Colwinston Gallery.
+In March 2018, the second Great Work was unveiled at Amgueddfa Cymru – National Museum Wales.
+Cerith Wyn Evans’ Radiant fold (…the Illuminating Gas), 2017/18 is four elliptical forms drawn in fine white neon, which was on show in the museum’s Colwinston Gallery.

 In 2018/19 Sir Steve McQueen's Running Thunder (2007), was presented to Wolverhampton Art Gallery through Great Works.
 The moving image piece depicts a black horse lying in a field, framed by gently swaying grass.
 Through subtle signs, the viewer eventually realises that the horse is dead rather than sleeping.

 Mona Hatoum's Electrified (variable III) (2021), the largest of works in its’ series, extending over 6ft, and includes two chairs, a colander and a light bulb, among other objects, was purchased by the Contemporary Art Society’s Great Works scheme in 2021 for The Hepworth, Wakefield.